Build a Content Marketing Supply Chain (CMSC) that recruits new students to your online degree program, year after year.

 - Natural language reads better than technical writing

 - Our brains are better at connecting thoughts while speaking than typing

-- Video content is more consumable in today's fast-paced economy
+- Video and microlearning content are more consumable in today's fast-paced economy

 - Latent semantic indexing occurs naturally